 The Jersey City Craft Brew Fest just made its November debut (their spring offering happens in April), which means more beer, more local food and more chances to out-geek your beer-geek friends.
-The festival is a must-attend for NJ and NYC craft beer fans because of its convenient Harborside Atrium location, right across from PATH and NJ Transit stations, and its view of the New York City skyline, which is one of the best you’ll find in the state.
+The festival is a must-attend for NJ and NYC craft beer fans; mostly for its convenient Harborside Atrium location and view of the NYC skyline, one of the best in the state.

 Once the kick-off horn was sounded, local, national and international breweries served up their new offerings.
 Little-known Japanese and Belgian breweries?
 Yes, please.

-Sure, the national craft breweries, like St. Louis’ Schlafly, Chicago’s Revolution and San Diego’s Ballast Point, and area mainstays like Brooklyn, Captain Lawrence and Weyerbacher have the goods, but this festival relies heavily on the New Jersey breweries.
+Sure, there are national craft breweries, like St. Louis’ Schlafly, Chicago’s Revolution and San Diego’s Ballast Point; and area mainstays like Brooklyn, Captain Lawrence and Weyerbacher have the goods, but this festival relies heavily on the NJ breweries.

 The selection from Layfette’s Angry Erik always makes beer fans happy.
 The only reason to be angry is if you miss out on one of their spectacular concoctions.
 Owners Heide and Erik Hassing offered up Kayewla (which translates to “fierce warrior”), a Belgian pale ale named for the word that the Oneida Indian tribe called Major General Marque de Lafayette during the Revolutionary War.
 Their other fierce beer was Pedals’ Black IPA, which was named after the wild black bear that walked on its hind legs and was spotted around Morris County between 2014 and 2016.